Black Friday 2023: 6 Quick Fixes for Your eCommerce Strategy

-Black Friday is the leading event in eCommerce and making the most of this surge in traffic should be at the top of your priority list.
+Even amidst rising inflation and the cost of living crisis, the continued popularity of Black Friday sales in eCommerce means that making the most of this surge in traffic to maximise online sales should be at the top of your priority list.

 You may have already thought about the promotions you’re going to offer your customers but making sure your website and content can keep up with the demand is equally as important.